Scale Insects on Neon Pothos: Brown Bumps Visible Against Vivid Stems

 - 1

 Inspect stems — the brown bumps stand out clearly against chartreuse stems.
-Run a finger along stems to feel for scale.
+Run a finger along stems to feel for scale, since small colonies can be easier to detect by touch than by sight alone.

 - 2

 Scrub infested sections with alcohol-dipped soft toothbrush.
-Follow with horticultural oil spray.
+Follow with horticultural oil spray, coating stems and the undersides of leaves where crawlers may have relocated.

 - 3